jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When a player in a computer game upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

 Detaching yourself from the current ruling philosophy can be very hard.
-Playing Anno 1800 or Civilization 6 is the best way to understand that every philosophy is temporary.
+Playing Anno 1800 or Civilization 6 is the best way to give yourself a push, and understand that every ideology is temporary.

 You'll see it easily when you play the computer game.
 You'll understand that each game last many generations, so every person is a stepping stone to the next era.
 Just as a sailboat is a stepping stone to steam ship, every person's philosophical beliefs are a stepping stone to something better.